ndriqimlahu/book-app/README.md

 - **ShimmerSwift**
 - **FakeRESTApi Books API** — [Reference link](https://fakerestapi.azurewebsites.net)

+## Features

+✅ **User Authentication:** Secure login and sign-up functionality, allowing users to easily create and manage their accounts.

+✅ **Book Recommendations:** Personalized book suggestions on the home page based on user preferences and reading history.

+✅ **Book Details:** Displays essential information about each book, along with an interactive 'Buy Now' button for easy purchasing.

+✅ **Book Library Management:** Users can view their library, add new book suggestions, read, update, or delete books from their collection.

+✅ **Book Web Explore:** A feature to explore new book releases and search for books, making it easy to find titles by genre, author, or keyword.

+✅ **Book Map Location:** Tracks book-related locations with GPS, allowing users to navigate to specific city locations for relevant books.

+✅ **Book Subscription & Contact:** Allows users to subscribe to books for updates on new releases and offers contact options, including social media links.

 ## Prerequisites

 Before starting, ensure the following are installed on your system: